vikingdata/articles/vm/Linux_db_vm_part1.md

 running VirtualBox, Anisble, Terrform, and Vargant.

-1. WSl2 in Windows with Ansible and other software.
+1. WSl2 in Windows with Ansible and terraform.
 2. Install VirtualBox.
 3. Verify Ansible can connect to Virutal Box.
 1. Use Ansible to create Nat Network in VirualBox.